-On your other two days I would recommend fitting in the following activities:
+On your other two days in Antigua I would recommend fitting in the following activities:

 Earth lodge is up above Antigua so you will either need to take a taxi or contact them and arrange for a shuttle to pick you up and drop you off.
 Make sure you wear good shoes as it’s a bit of a hike to get up and down from the main road.

 If you have the time I would really recommend staying there for at least one night.
 Their accommodation is really cool and they have yoga classes, incredible food and some of the best views of Antigua.

-Antigua has an incredible yoga community it’s one of the main reasons I stayed at long as I did here.
+Antigua has an incredible yoga community it’s one of the main reasons I stayed as long as I did here.
 My favorite studio is Shakti Shala you can also find them on Facebook.
 The Shakti Tribe is headed up by Irene and Lauren and I really can’t say enough good stuff about them.
 So if you are traveling and looking for a place to practice and connect with the local community it’s a great place to do it.
 They also have an amazing juice and light bites bar!
 Make sure you follow them on Instagram and Facebook too.

 There are lots of cookery schools in Antigua and I would recommend taking a cookery class if you get the chance.
 All of the schools will be able to cater for vegetarians and you will get to learn some authentic Guatemalan cooking.
 I did a great tour with Heart of Travel which I highly recommend.
 The cooking school I went to was Cuscun and having done several cooking classes in Antigua it is by far the best!